adct-the-experimenter/read-rope/README.md

 The resistor is always connected to the wire and the wire segment shorting the resistor is what is switched.
 Think of the wire segment as being connected to a SPST switch that is normally closed.
 The physical bend is like opening the connection of the switch with a press.

+See the diagrams/schematics/figures for read rope. read-rope-diagram-1-bend.png read-rope-diagram-4-bends.png

 # Applications:
  - Control for disabled
  - Virtual Reality/ Augmented Reality (e.g. track precise movement of finger bend, arm bend, leg bend)